ronbecker/journ/README.md

 Currently journ.py only uses the file journ.txt that it creates the first time you run it.
 In the future I want to add the ability to choose where you want your file, and what you want to name it.

 Every run after the first will go straight to the `>` prompt where you can begin typing a new entry.
 Each entry is added to the end of your journal file, along with the date and time of entry.

-### Getting Started

-1. You can install it by using pip. pip install journ

-2. Run journ in terminal.

-3. Have fun!